craynafinal/cs561-baby-trader/README.md

 Constant values used for the development.
 Usually defines color code.
 Each methods are self descriptive.

 5) Customer
 Defines a customer.
 Like baby class, it will create an instance with randomly generated values.
-These will be a customer's sprite and needs.<br/>
+These will be a customer's sprite and needs.

-	- greet(): A greeting dialogue string will be returned.<br/>
+	- greet(): A greeting dialogue string will be returned.

-	- reject(): A reject dialogue string will be returned.<br/>
+	- reject(): A reject dialogue string will be returned.

-	- accept(): An accept dialogue string will be returned.<br/>
+	- accept(): An accept dialogue string will be returned.

-	- checkElementAvailability(babyAttribute): Check if given attribute exists in an instance.<br/>
+	- checkElementAvailability(babyAttribute): Check if given attribute exists in an instance.

-	- checkElementsAvailability(babyAttributes): Same as checkElementAvailability, but the parameter is an array of attributes.<br/>
+	- checkElementsAvailability(babyAttributes): Same as checkElementAvailability, but the parameter is an array of attributes.

 	- getMissingAttribute(babyAttributes): Compare attributes between a baby's and a customer's and return first element that the baby is missing.

 6) Dialog